| The

 on the Internet placed there by a poor listing agent

 or a naive by-owner seller.
+Again, your

 best course of action is to have your own experienced,